Will My Company Be Held Accountable for a Data Breach?

 It isn’t always clear who is to blame for a data breach within an organization.
 In many cases, business managers and CEOs themselves will shoulder most of the blame.
 It could be argued that they didn’t take precautions to prevent the data breaches — and their clients will likely see it that way.

-Larger organizations often have a chief information security officer in charge of their organization’s data security.
-These figures are directly responsible for the decisions that can ensure or compromise data security.
-In the event of a breach, they would likely face repercussions.
+Larger organizations often have a Chief Information Security Officer (CISO) in charge of their organization’s data security.
+These roles are directly responsible for the decisions that can ensure or compromise data security.
+In the event of a breach, they would be the ones to likely face repercussions.

 While the company itself will shoulder lawsuit burdens, individual employees could be to blame for the data breach.
 Phishing attacks can make use of information from discarded drives to trick employees into divulging confidential details, worsening the data breach considerably.